-I created this blog for one simple purpose—to help people who have had a serious, adverse reaction to Flagyl (aka, metronidazole), so they have a place to read about the condition and to answer questions that no medical professional was willing to help me find.
-What you have has a name: Metronidazole-induced Central Nervous Toxicity (or metronidazole toxicity for short).
+I created this blog for one simple purpose—to help people who have had a serious, adverse reaction to Flagyl (aka, metronidazole), so they have a place to read about the condition and to find answers to questions that no medical professional was willing to help me find.
+What you have has a name: Metronidazole Toxicity.
+In group, we sometimes call this “getting moxxed.”

 I am not a doctor; I was a patient.
 All of my posts are based on my personal experience and information I found across the internet.
 You will have to decide what to take from this site, but I hope it helps you through your recovery.